 A black food coloring marker

-Start by making your cake balls and chilling them in the fridge until you are ready to start dipping your spider cake pops.
+Start by following the step-by-step directions for making cake pops.
+Chill them in the fridge or freezer until you are ready to start turning them into spider cake pops.

 If you’ve never made cake pops before and would like a an action-packed tutorial before you get started, there’s no better source than the cake pop queen herself, Bakerella.
 Her video tutorial will take you through everything you need to know.